lopezpdvn/lopezpdvn.github.io/_drafts/december-2015-in-review.md

 ## Other ###############################################################

-I spent some time converting and compressing some family videos from VHS/analog format to digital formats.
+- I spent some time converting and compressing some family videos from VHS/analog format to digital formats.

+- My personal website got 511 views.

 <br/>